MultiSafepay/docs/content/payments/features/manual-capture/_index.md

     - /tools/manual-capture
     - /payments/features/manual-capture/
 ---
-Manual Capture is a MultiSafepay solution that lets you capture credit card payments either partially or in full.
-It supports Maestro, Mastercard, and Visa.
+Manual Capture is a MultiSafepay solution that lets you capture credit card payments either partially or in full when you ship the order to reduce your risk.

 {{< details title="Full capture" >}}